+Advertising expense includes costs of promotional materials and activities, such as marketing materials, marketing programs and speaker programs.
 The costs of the Company's advertising efforts are expensed as incurred.

-The Company incurred approximately \$33.8 million, \$21.9 million and \$19.3 million in advertising costs for the years ended December 31, 2017, 2016 and 2015, respectively.
-These expenses are recorded in the selling, general and administrative expense line item.
+The Company incurred approximately \$43.3 million, \$33.8 million and \$21.9 million in advertising costs for the years ended December 31, 2018, 2017 and 2016, respectively.
+These expenses are recorded in Selling, general and administrative expenses in the consolidated statement of earnings.